Here’s Why Some People Think Meghan Markle & Prince Harry’s Son Could Be President Of The U.S.

 — Sheila Gavaghan(Murray) (@cambodia92) May 6, 2019

-Ted Cruz is the Texas Congressman who has run for president despite being born in Calgary, Alberta, Canada to an American mother and a Cuban father.
+Ted Cruz is the Texas congressman who has run for president despite being born in Calgary, Alberta, Canada, to an American mother and a Cuban father.
 Cruz claims that despite being born in Canada, since he was born of an American mother, he is a “natural born citizen.”

 The Harvard Law Review took on this exact topic, and came to the conclusion that if a child is born to an American citizen in another country, then they are still American.
 The law review came to the conclusion that the Supreme Court and British common law find this to be the case.